Small Intestine Bacterial Overgrowth

 Antibiotics are often used to treat SIBO.
 Usually treatment is temporary.
 Some may need to take antibiotics for a longer period.

-In some cases, tube feeding is needed with a special formula.
+Some people may need tube feeding with a special formula.

 Surgery may be needed for severe SIBO.
-It may be needed to correct a problem in the small bowel.
+It may be done to correct a problem in the small bowel.

 American Gastroenterological Association